-- DCYF HQ Program Manager will review current eligibility of youth identified as eligible form the FamLink D.S. class report upon notification from an EAHP contractor that a bed is available. - DCYF HQ Program Manager will send email notification to caseworker(s) indicating the youth meets eligibility criteria and will begin admission process with the contractor.
-The email is the time stamp for when the 60-day clock starts and will be tracked on excel spreadsheet maintained by the program manager. - DCYF caseworker will consider youth's needs, strengths, and desire to participate in the program before making a referral to the EAHP contractor; - EAHP contractor begins admission process in coordination with youth's caseworker once referral is received; - EAHP contractor notifies DCYF HQ Program Manager whether placement was provided and if not reason for denial. - Information regarding EAHP as a placement option will be shared with young people and families through processes established for SPMs, FTDMs under System Improvement 4.11. - A pathway for self-referral by youth and families will be developed and established for System Improvements 4.6, 4.7 and 4.8 by September 2025 to allow for implementation and initial capacity development. - The EAHP/ATLP program manager will create and maintain a waitlist for youth determined to be eligible but for whom there is no capacity. - The waitlist will be reviewed and updated at least bi-weekly, or more frequently if a bed is available.
+- DCYF HQ Program Manager will review current eligibility of youth identified as eligible from the FamLink D.S. class report upon notification from an EAHP contractor that a bed is available. - DCYF HQ Program Manager will send email notification to caseworker(s) indicating a youth meets eligibility criteria and will begin admission process with the contractor. - DCYF caseworker will consider youth's needs, strengths, and desire to participate in the program before making a referral to the EAHP contractor. - EAHP contractor begins admission process in coordination with youth's caseworker once referral is received. - EAHP contractor notifies DCYF HQ Program Manager whether placement was provided and if not reason for denial. - As capacity expands to meet the need, the request and referral processes and 60day clock will expand as follows: - The DCYF HQ Program Manager will maintain a statewide current list of eligible and interested youth. - Information regarding EAHP as a placement option will also be shared directly with young people and families through processes established for SPMs, FTDMs under System Improvement 4.11. - A pathway for self-referral by youth and families will be developed and established for System Improvements 4.6, 4.7 and 4.8 by September 2025 to allow for implementation and initial capacity development. - The EAHP/ATLP program manager will create and maintain a waitlist for youth determined to be eligible and interested but for whom there is no capacity. - The waitlist will be reviewed and updated at least bi-weekly, or more frequently if a bed is available. - The 60-day clock starts once eligibility criteria is met, regardless of whether the program has sufficient capacity at that time.
+When capacity has been developed and the request and referral mechanisms are fully in place, the 60-day clock will begin on the date the child is added to the list of eligible and interested youth, the date the caseworker makes a referral or the date the youth family makes a request through the self-referral pathway.
+While initial capacity is developed and before a complete waitlist is available, for the purpose of calculating progress toward this system improvement, the parties will assume a request or referral for all eligible class members.